 To receive assets in ERTP:

-- Create a purse for the asset type you'll receive.
-Note: You do not need access to the type's mint.
-The Issuer (which is widely shared) provides an empty purse for the asking.
+pursefor the asset kind you'll receive.
+Note: You do not need access to the kind's

 # Security properties

 as its argument.
 It first checks that the

-genuine and the same asset type as the purse (after all, quatloos
+genuine and the same asset kind as the

 After a successful deposit, ERTP guarantees: